lzap/foreman-tracer/README.md

 This works with proxy option or arbitrary Ruby PID as well.
 Screen refreshes every second and all call counters reset every five minutes.
 Use Ctrl+C to stop the live view.

+Keep in mind that all "live" probes do only show counters from files in /usr/share/foreman* therefore when going after a memory leak or performance issue, it can be in Foreman dependency which is not shown here.
+It is possible to easily modify the script to ignore the prefix.

 ### Top object allocations